kingosticks/mopidy-tunein/README.rst

 v0.1.3 (UNRELEASED)
 -------------------

-- Don't submit a search (and receieve an error) when the query is empty.
+- Don't submit a search (and receive an error) when the query is empty.
 - Improved nested playlist support.
 - Support for 'protocol rollover' style ASX playlists.
 - ASF HTTP streams in ASX playlists are converted to MMS steams.
 - Ignore nested subtypes in content-type header field to fix #5.
+- Added support for a station's logo.
+- Include currently playing info.
+- Unplayable streams now correctly recognised by Mopidy and playback fails rather than continuing to play the previous track.

 v0.1.2 (2014-04-13)
 -------------------